FLMP13/Local-Loop-Frontend/README.md

 4. Move docker-compose.yml one folder up (from /Team 24/Backend to /Team 24)
 5. docker compose up –d
     For this command, a Docker Container should be available like with Docker Desktop

-Usage of the Web-Service:
-ToDo (as well as code commenting)